follmann/middleman-favicon-maker/README.md

 end
 ```

 When you build your Middleman project, middleman-favicon-maker will generate `favicon.png` and `favicon.ico` in your build directory.
-There is a large array of favicon_maker_versions you can use by default:
+There are a large array of `favicon_maker_versions` you can use by default:
 ``` ruby
   activate :favicon_maker,
     favicon_maker_versions: %i{